its-crypted/Kernel_Diary/README.md

 - It runs in the background, and has no controlling terminal from which it can \
 read input or to which it can write outpu. eg. syslogd & httpd

+## Resource limits

+Each process consumes resources, such as open files, memory, & cpu time.
+`setrlimit()` system call can establish upper limit on consumtion of resources \
+for a process.
+Each resource limit has two associated values: a soft limit \
+which limits the amount the process may consume  & a hard limit, which is ceiling \
+on the value to which the soft limit may be extended.